sfnode/sfnode/.github/ISSUE_TEMPLATE/something-else.md

 ---
 name: Something else
-about: Need to open an issue that it's about Talks or Venues?
+about: Need to open an issue that's not about Talks or Venues?
 title: ''
 labels: ''
 assignees: ''